incrediblemohnish5/Andrej_karpathy_skillsV3.0/README.md

-How to Make AI Actually Better
+How to reduce AI errors